ishaanmane/Flight-Fare-Prediction/README.md

 ## Summary of the Project

-1. Load the `FlightFare_Dataset` from the project directory using Pandas' `read_excel` method.
+1. Loaded the `FlightFare_Dataset` from the project directory using Pandas' `read_excel` method.
-2. Perform feature exploration and engineering to transform the dataset.
+2. Performed feature exploration and engineering to transform the dataset.
 3. Applied feature selection to identify the most important features.
 4. Trained a `RandomForestRegressor` and `KNN`  model.
 5. Interpretted the model with the help of a SHAP Plot.